-When it comes to influencer marketing ROI (return on investment), we know a thing or two.
-For nearly 10 years, we’ve been working with brands on their influencer marketing campaigns.
+Fortunately, when it comes to influencer marketing ROI, we know a thing or two.
+For nearly 10 years, we’ve been working directly with brands of all sizes and sectors to build and scale their influencer marketing campaigns.

-- There is no “one size fits all” when it comes to calculating ROI.
-The impact of influencer marketing is dependent on your goals and the stage of your business.
+- There is no “one size fits all” when it comes to calculating influencer marketing ROI.
+The impact of your influencer campaign is dependent on your goals and the stage of your business.

-- Traditionally, marketers think that ROI is solely defined by short-term, immediate sales.
-Other brands measure the ambiguous “brand awareness” metric without being clear on what that actually means for long-term ROI.
-While we encourage our clients to have a primary key performance indicator (KPI), limiting your campaign goals doesn’t allow you to understand the full-funnel impact of your influencer marketing program.
+- Traditionally, marketers think that influencer ROI is solely defined by short-term, immediate sales.
+Other brands measure the ambiguous ‘brand awareness’ metric without being clear on what that actually means for long-term ROI.
+While we encourage our clients to have a primary key performance indicator (KPI), limiting your campaign goals doesn’t allow you to understand the full-funnel impact of your influencer marketing activations.